jakezeal/awesome-blockchain-development/README.md

-# awesome-blockchain-development
+# Awesome Blockchain Development

-A curated list of awesome blockchain, cryptocurrency and fintech resources for software engineers and developers in the space.
+A curated list of blockchain, cryptocurrency and fintech resources for software engineers and developers in the space.

 To do:
 - Create table of contents